gramkow-exe/julia-set/README.md

 ## 🚀 Run

-To execute the program just run
+To execute the program just run in the folder of any example or create your own
 ```
   julia --threads 4 main.jl
 ```